exarchou/PCB-Design-and-Simulation-in-Altium/README.md

 # PCB Design for ARM Cortex-M3

-This project involves the schematic and PCB design of an Arduino like PCB for ARM Cortex-M3 MCU.
+This project involves the schematic and PCB design of an Arduino like PCB for ARM Cortex-M3 MCU (32-bit MCU, 64 KB Flash, 20 KB Internal RAM, 37 I/Os, 48-pin LQFP, -40 to 85 degC, Tray)

 A 9V Battery connector and a Voltage Regulator were used from the side of the Power Supply.